 Boasting a fantastic location in the heart of Kyoto, Hotel Elcient Kyoto is within walking distance of top attractions such as Kyoto Tower and the picturesque Shosei-en Garden.
 Guestrooms are compact and simply furnished, complete with modern amenities such as air conditioning and ensuite bathrooms.
 Enjoy more than 30 different dishes at the Western and Japanese buffet-style restaurant, with light lunches and dinner also available.
 On the second floor you’ll find a large public bath and sauna, offering the perfect spot to relax after some sightseeing.

 Dormy Inn Premium Kyoto, Kyoto

 Located just a short walk from Kyoto Station and the lofty Kyoto Tower, you really cannot get more central than this!
-Combining convenience with comfort, this contemporary hotel boasts modern guest rooms with flat screen televisions, complimentary WiFi, refrigerators and a private toilet – though washing facilities are shared.
+Combining convenience with comfort, this contemporary hotel boasts modern guest rooms with flat screen televisions, complimentary WiFi, refrigerators and ensuite bathrooms.
 Buffet breakfast is available, with a choice of local and western dishes on offer.
-The hotel is surrounded by a wide choice of shops and restaurants, adn there are plenty of cultural landmarks just a short stroll away.
+The hotel is surrounded by a wide choice of shops and restaurants, and there are plenty of cultural landmarks just a short stroll away.
 After a day of sightseeing guests can relax with a soak in the hotel’s natural hot spring baths or opt for a sauna and massage.

 Holiday Inn Temple of Heaven, Beijing